John Wilkes Booth sympathized with the South during the Civil War, but he planned to move to Boston, a Northern city full of Northern sympathizers.

 On Feb.
 24, 1863, the Booth brothers and their mother buried Mary in Mount Auburn Cemetery.
 Julia Ward Howe, who wrote Battle Hymn of the Republic, attended.
 She wrote afterward that that John Wilkes Booth was a young man of remarkable beauty.

-He earned good money, which he invested in a Cleveland theatre and in Pennsylvania oil wells.
-On April 9, 1863, he wrote to his friend, Joe Simonds, asking him for a catalogue of Back Bay lands.
+He earned good money, which he invested in a Cleveland theater and in Pennsylvania oil wells.
+On April 9, 1863, he wrote to his friend, Joe Simonds, asking him for a catalog of Back Bay lands.
 The Back Bay tidal flats had just been filled in, and John Wilkes Booth bought land at what is now 115 Commonwealth Ave.
 The purchase price: $8,192.
+He planned to build a house on the land.

 Abraham Lincoln’s re-election as president infuriated John Wilkes Booth.
 He attended Lincoln’s inauguration with a pass that Lucy Lambert Hale gave him.
 He later commented he’d had an excellent chance to kill him.